Impact

 Risk and Exploitability

-The CVSS score is not provided in the current data, and the EPSS score is unavailable, while the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is 5.3, indicating medium severity, and the EPSS score is <1%, with the vulnerability not listed in the CISA KEV catalog.
 The attack requires the attacker to have already compromised the renderer process, so the exploitation likelihood depends on success of other prior compromises.
 Based on the Medium severity rating in Chromium and the lack of publicly known exploitation, the overall risk is moderate, but the potential for confidential data leakage warrants urgent attention.

 OpenCVE Enrichment